ajpalok/Java-Practice/04 Rectangle And Point In Rectangle/README.md

-# Triangle And Point In Triangle
+# Rectangle And Point In Rectangle

 There is a point class having two instance variables x and y.